abbiyuarsyah/salonguru-shop/README.md

 # Salonguru Shop

-The Salonguru Shop App is a Flutter-based proof-of-concept application designed to complement the hairdressers and beauty salon software.
+The Salonguru Shop App is a Flutter-based proof-of-concept application.
 It demonstrates the integration of a shopping feature that allows users to browse products, add them to a shopping cart, and make purchases.

 https://github.com/user-attachments/assets/df626b8e-a921-478a-84f4-988235c70070